-Do you currently have existing stock of class 0.5 CTs?
+Do you currently have existing stock of Class 0.5 CTs?

-Do you currently have existing stock of class 2 Meters to be used for CoP5 installations?
+Do you currently have existing stock of Class 2 Meters?

-Do you think the proposed implementation date provides you with enough time to use up the existing class 0.5 CTs?
+Do you think the proposed implementation date provides you with enough time to use up the existing Class 0.5 CTs?

-Do you think the proposed implementation date provides you with enough time to use up the existing class 2 Meters?
+Do you think the proposed implementation date provides you with enough time to use up the existing Class 2 Meters?